bxparks/AceSegment/README.md

 * `LedMatrix`: Various subclasses capture the wiring of the matrix of LEDs.
     * `LedMatrixDirect`: Group pins and element pins are directly accessed through the microcontroller pins.
-    * `LedMatrixPartialSpi`: Group pins are access directly, but element pins are access through an 74HC595 chip through SPI using the `SpiAdapter`.
+    * `LedMatrixSingleShiftRegister`: Group pins are access directly, but element pins are access through an 74HC595 chip through SPI using the `SpiAdapter`.
-    * `LedMatrixFullSpi`: Both group and element pions are access through two 74HC595 chips through SPI using the `SpiAdapter` class.
+    * `LedMatrixDualShiftRegister`: Both group and element pions are access through two 74HC595 chips through SPI using the `SpiAdapter` class.
 * `Renderer`: A class that knows how to display bit patterns of an array of digits to the LEDs using the `LedMatrix` class.
 * `SegmentDisplay`: A class that stores bit patterns to a buffer, and